Andrew West (CC BY-NC-SA 2.0)

 I am a Bioinformatics scientist who is very passionate about mental health.
 I am equally passionate about neuroscience and would like to explore research in that field.

-I am a nuclear physicist in ‘an environmentalist body’ and an advocate of open science.
-I adore topics regarding machine learning, data science, clean energy, climate change, and anything nuclear.
+A nuclear physicist in ‘an environmentalist body’ and also advocate of open science.
+I am interested in topics of climate change, clean energy

 First-year PhD student with research interest in the interface of optics and biology